 Bankruptcies Tick Up in Key Sectors

 Faced with multiple years of losses that have whittled away equity, many farmers are making hard choices.
-Some are selling off land, livestock or equipment in an effort to hold on.
-Others are finding off-farm jobs to supplement farm income.
-Some farmers are choosing to retire early.
-And still others are declaring bankruptcy in an effort to keep their farm.
+Many are selling off land, livestock or equipment in an effort to hold on.
+Others are finding off-farm jobs to supplement farm income, only to see those jobs go away.
+Some farmers are choosing to retire early, while others are declaring bankruptcy in an effort to keep their farm.
 These tough choices are raising concerns that we are on the cusp of a slow but huge wave of farm losses not seen since the 1980s.

 America’s farmers and ranchers are pillars of their communities and the foundation of their local economies.
 When farmers do better, we all do better — and the opposite is also true.
-Trends in agricultural prices have a disproportionate effect on farming-dependent counties, which accounted for nearly 20% of all rural counties and 6% of the rural population in 2017.
-As farmers are forced into bankruptcy or foreclosure, a ripple effect on farm service providers, input manufacturers and local purchasers and processors further taxes rural economies.
-In 2019, the combination of depressed farm prices and punishing weather conditions that have left many farmers unable to plant is causing a documented strain on Midwestern farm economies, particularly those dependent on corn and soybean production.
+The farm economy has a disproportionate effect on farming-dependent counties, which accounted for nearly 20% of all rural counties and 6% of the rural population in 2017.
+As farmers are forced into bankruptcy or foreclosure, a ripple effect on equipment dealers, input manufacturers and local purchasers and processors further taxes rural economies.
+In 2019, the combination of depressed farm prices and punishing weather conditions left many farmers unable to plant and caused a documented strain on Midwestern farm economies, particularly those dependent on corn and soybean production.
+Today’s pandemic provides farmers with little ability to bounce back from a challenging set of years, and is pushing many farm businesses past the point of no return.

-As the farm economy continues to falter, the stress family farmers face is having demonstrable impacts on the health of rural Americans.
-In 2018, Farm Aid saw a 109% spike in contacts (via phone and email) to our farmer hotline, a great majority of them from farmers in crisis who exhibited acute signs of stress.
+As the farm economy continues to falter, signs of stress are rising among farmers.
+So far in 2020, Farm Aid has seen a 27% increase in contacts to our farmer hotline, a majority from farmers in crisis who exhibit acute signs of stress.
 Farm Aid has worked to bring awareness to the issue of farm stress and advocated for increased federal resources to address the challenge of caring for the mental health of rural residents, farmers and those working in agriculture.
 Farm Aid is working to show farmers they are not alone, and there is help.
 In fact, managing farm stress is just as important as managing the farm.

-The current downward trend is different than the 1980s Farm Crisis that quickly led to foreclosures and bankruptcies due to a simultaneous crash in commodity prices and land values as well as a spike in interest rates.
-This crisis is happening slowly, year by year, negative income year by negative income year.
-But the outcome will be the same: extensive loss of family farms and a growing threat to rural well-being and prosperity.
-Without strident emergency measures paired with visionary farm policies that set us on a better course, America faces the extinction of the family farm and the resulting social and economic gutting of rural communities.
+Conditions today are different than in the 1980s Farm Crisis that led to foreclosures rapidly spreading nationwide.
+This crisis is happening slowly, negative income year by negative income year.
+But the outcome will be the same: extensive loss of family farms and a growing threat to rural wellbeing and prosperity.
+Without strident emergency measures paired with visionary farm policies that set us on a better course, America faces the extinction of the family farm and the social and economic gutting of rural communities.

 Farm Policy Solutions